 27. In 2023, the global market for fast fashion will rebound and reach £28 billion.

 Over the past ten years, the fast-fashion industry has expanded significantly, but the COVID-19 pandemic momentarily slowed this growth.
-One of the major issues for fast fashion in 2020 was the downturn in the global economy, which resulted in a 12.32% decline in market value and a £23 billion drop in revenue.
+Moreover, one of the major issues for fast fashion in 2020 was the downturn in the global economy, which resulted in a 12.32% decline in market value and a £23 billion drop in revenue.
 However, according to experts, the market won’t fully recover until 2023, when it’s anticipated to generate up to £28 billion in sales.

-28. In 2022, it is expected that sales of women’s clothing would total £622.96 billion.
+28. In 2022, it is expected that sales of women’s clothing will total £622.96 billion.

 Women’s clothing continues to outsell men’s clothing in the market, which is one of the fundamental truths about quick fashion.
 Both are anticipated to expand in 2022 after showing signs of recovery in 2021.
 Men’s garment sales should surpass £391.9 billion, while women’s apparel is anticipated to generate £622.96 billion.

 Fast Fashion vs. National GDPs (in Trillions).
+Statistics

 29. The third-most varied New York Fashion Week season was Fall 2022.